On the fundamental group schemes of certain quotient varieties: Introduction

 Section \ref{s29.05.2018--1} exists to fill a gap in the literature and deals with an unsurprising result expressing the $F$-divided fundamental group of a quotient in the case of a {\it free} action; see Proposition \ref{16.02.2018--1}.

-Section \ref{F-divided_quotient} offers one of our main results, an analogue of Armstrong's theorem in the setting of the $F$-divided fundamental group; see Theorem \ref{13.09.2016--3}. \ is a closed and normal immersion, and its cokernel is identified with $G/I$, where $I$ is the subgroup (necessarily normal) generated by all elements of $G$ having at least one fixed point. \rm\\
+Section \ref{F-divided_quotient} offers one of our main results, an analogue of Armstrong's theorem in the setting of the $F$-divided fundamental group; see Theorem \ref{13.09.2016--3}. \ is a closed and normal subgroup scheme, and its quotient is identified with $G/I$, where $I$ is the subgroup (necessarily normal) generated by all elements of $G$ having at least one fixed point. \rm\\

 Starting from Section \ref{extending} on, we concentrate on the theory of the essentially finite fundamental group scheme \cite{nori76}.
-But the structure is very much the same as in the theory of the $F$-divided group: we begin by proposing a slight generalization of Nori's theory to the case of non-proper varieties (Section \ref{extending}) and conclude, in Section \ref{quotient_EF}, by proving an analogue of Armstrong's theorem for this fundamental group scheme; see Theorem \ref{23.06.2017--1} (for the definition of CPC variety see Definition \ref{05.05.19--1}). \ is a closed and normal immersion, and its cokernel is identified with $G/I$, where $I$ is the subgroup (necessarily normal) generated by all elements of $G$ having at least one fixed point.\rm \\
+But the structure is very much the same as in the theory of the $F$-divided group: we begin by proposing a slight generalization of Nori's theory to the case of non-proper varieties (Section \ref{extending}) and conclude, in Section \ref{quotient_EF}, by proving an analogue of Armstrong's theorem for this fundamental group scheme; see Theorem \ref{23.06.2017--1} (for the definition of CPC variety see Definition \ref{05.05.19--1}). \ is a closed and normal subgroup scheme, and its quotient is identified with $G/I$, where $I$ is the subgroup (necessarily normal) generated by all elements of $G$ having at least one fixed point.\rm \\

 It should be pointed out that many results in this paper are consequences of the recent work of Tonini and Zhang, \cite{TZ0}, \cite{TZ1}, \cite{TZ2} (we have made these connections explicit at the proper places).
 These authors study, in considerable generality, Tannakian categories of sheaves and, in doing so, they produce not only broader conclusions, but also more comprehensive frameworks.
 See also \cite{ABETZ} for related results.